hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/quickstart.rst

 Running stock firmware released in 2019 or later
 ==================================================

 If you are running stock firmware that was released in 2019 and later, the only way to install Braiins OS+ is to insert an SD card with Braiins OS+ flashed on it.
-In 2019, the SSH connection was locked and the signature verification in the web interface prevents the usage of 3rd party firmwares.
+In 2019 and later stock firmwares, the SSH connection is locked and the signature verification in the web interface prevents the usage of 3rd party firmwares.

 In order to install Braiins OS+ via the SD card method, follow the steps bellow:
  * Download the SD card image from our `website <https://braiins-os.com/>`_.